Gimlocal/Record/README.md

 # Record

-All about my Record of game
+## All about my Record of programming